Introduction & how configuration works

 Replaces.
 The metered per-LCU/NLCU cost of an AWS Network Load Balancer for L4 traffic, while still using the AWS NLB target set as the source of truth for membership.

 Configure.
-In the dashboard, open Load Balancer, enable the IPVS L4 balancer, and select the AWS NLB target set to mirror.
-The same setting is available through the Terraform provider (cloudspectra_nlb_gateway) and the configuration API.
+Enable the IPVS L4 balancer and select the AWS NLB target set to mirror through the Terraform provider (cloudspectra_nlb_gateway) or the configuration API.

 flowchart LR